How to Layer Lighting: A Practical Lighting Design Guide

 Strong, bright lighting can be extremely useful in some cases, but if you want a warm and cozy atmosphere in your room, that just won't work.
 Choosing a proper lampshade can greatly influence how a space is lighted.

 For example, a thinner, lighter-colored one (such as white or beige) will let more light through, resulting in a brighter space.
-On the other hand, a darker lampshade (like brown or black) can make the room feel more moody and atmospheric, which can be great for a study or library.
+On the other hand, a darker lampshade (like brown or black) can make the room feel moodier and more atmospheric, which can be great for a study or library.

 The color of your lampshade is really impactful.
 It can cast a hue on your room and change the way your other furniture and walls look, so be careful when you choose.